unixsurfer/haproxystats/README.rst

 #.
 Fast and configurable processing of HAProxy statistics
 #.
 Support of multiprocess mode of HAProxy (nbproc > 1)
 #.
-Pulling statistics at very low intervals (10secs)
+Pull statistics at very low intervals (10secs)
 #.
 Flexible dispatching of statistics to different systems (Graphite,  kafka)

-The main characteristic of the design is the split of the pulling from the processing of statistics.
-This provides the ability to pull data as frequently as possible without worrying about the impact of processing time.
-It reduces also the risk of losing data in case of trouble during the processing phase.
+The main design characteristic is the split between pulling the statistics and processing them.
+This provides the ability to pull data as frequently as possible without worrying about the impact on processing time.
+It also reduces the risk of losing data in case of trouble during the processing phase.
-It runs locally on each load balancer node offering a decentralized setup for the processing phase, but it can be easily extended in the future to have a centralized setup for the processing phase.
+It runs locally on each load balancer node, offering a decentralized setup for the processing phase, but it can be easily extended in the future to have a centralized setup for the processing phase.
 In that centralized setup it will be possible to perform aggregation as well.
-Until then you can use `carbon-c-relay`_ for aggregation.
+Until then users can deploy `carbon-c-relay`_ for aggregation.

-Because of this design haproxystats comes in two programs, the **haproxystats-pull** and the **haproxystats-process**.
-The former pulls statistics from HAProxy via `stats socket`_ and it uses `asyncio`_ framework from Python to achieve high concurrency and low footprint.
+Because of this design haproxystats comes with two programs:
+**haproxystats-pull** and **haproxystats-process**.
+The former pulls statistics from HAProxy via `stats socket`_ and it uses the `asyncio`_ framework from Python to achieve high concurrency and low footprint.
 The latter processes the statistics and pushes them to various destinations.
-It utilizes `Pandas`_ for data analysis and multiprocess framework from Python.
+It utilizes `Pandas`_ for data analysis and the multiprocess framework from Python.

 haproxystats requires Python 3.4, docopt and Pandas to be available in the system.